National Institute of Fashion Technology

 National Institute of Fashion Technology (NIFT) is an autonomous institute offering courses in fashion, technology, and management.
 Its head office is located in New Delhi, India.

 History

 NIFT was established in 1986 under the Ministry of Textiles, Government of India.
-It was declared a statutory institute in 2006 under the NIFT Act of the Indian Parliament and empowered to grant its own degree.
+It was declared a statutory institute in 2006 under the NIFT Act of the Indian Parliament and was empowered to grant its own degree.

 Along with the Ministry of Textiles, NIFT is in the process of creating an India-specific size chart.
 The new digital disruptive pattern camouflage uniform adopted by the Indian Army in 2022 was designed in association with NIFT.